andymeneely/project-timber-wolf/rules/RULES.md

         For each hex tile with at least 2 characters on it, increase the alert bar by 1.
 For Entrance tiles, 2 alerts.
   * <img src="../img/figure_alerts_adj_camera.svg"><br>
         **Caught in a Reflection**<br>
-        (adjacent to camera).
         For each character adjacent to a Live Camera, increase Alert(⚠) bar by 1.
 If a character is adjacent to multiple cameras, increase for each camera.
   * <img src="../img/figure_alerts_adj_guard.svg"><br>
         **Suspicious Guards**<br>
-        (adjacent to guard icon).
         For each character adjacent to a Guard, increase ⚠ by 1.
 If a character is adjacent to multiple Guards, increase for each Guard.
   * <img src="../img/figure_alerts_on_disabled.svg"><br>
         **Let Me Go!**<br>
         For each character on a Subdued Guard, increase Alert(⚠) bar by 1.
 For each character on a Disabled Camera, increase Alert(⚠) bar by 1.